-When it comes to SHTF cooking options for preppers there are quite a few options available.
+When it comes to SHTF cooking needs for preppers there are quite a few options available.
 On the other side of that coin, there are many options that won’t be available to us in an off the grid situation, and many precautions we will need to take.

 As preppers we need to not only think about how we are going to cook our food in a SHTF situation, but how we are going to do it without ringing the dinner bell for the entire neighborhood.
 We don’t give this much thought these days because when a neighbor smells us grilling outside, they don’t come running over.